blbadger/blbadger.github.io/neural-networks2.md

 Given a vector of a network's weights and biases $v_0$, an objective function $F$, a learning rate $\eta$, and shuffled dataset $\mathscr S$,

 $$
-v_{i+1} = v_i - \eta \nabla F_j(v) \forall j \in \mathscr S
+v_{i+1} = v_i - \eta \nabla F_j(v) \;
+\forall j \in \mathscr S
+\tag{1}
 $$

-When $i$ is equal to the size of $\mathscr S$, one epoch is completed and the entire process is repeated until $F$ is approximately minimized (or some other constraint is met).
+When $i$ is equal to the size of $\mathscr S$, one training epoch is completed and the entire process is repeated until $F$ is approximately minimized (or some other constraint is met).

 The randomization step is that the dataset is shuffled.
 Why take that set in the first place?
-The objective function $F$ that we are trying to minimize is usually thought of as a multidimensional 'landscape', with gradient descent being similar to rolling a ball down a hill.
+The objective function $F$ that we are trying to minimize is usually thought of as a multidimensional 'landscape', with gradient descent being similar to finding a valley while looking at the ground under one's feet while walking.
+The local gradient, if sampled repeatedly, provides the necessary information to find the approximate minimum point if the objective function is smooth enough.

+If the objective function is not smooth, gradient descent may result in the finding of a local minima that is not the true global minimum.
+To prevent this from happening, gradient descent may be modified to include parameters such as momentum, or extended into optimizers like RMSprop or AdaGrad.

+Now back to the original question: why does stochastic gradient descent work best if it is stochastic?
+Why not enumerate all training examples and iterate through them in order, updating the network via gradient descent using $1$?
+If each training example is fed to the network during one epoch, from an informational perspective would it matter whether or not one example comes before another?

+### Training memory

+This section will require some familiarity with [recurrent neural networks](https://en.wikipedia.org/wiki/Recurrent_neural_network), which will be given briefly here.
+Recurrent neural networks are a class of feedforward neural networks that are updated sequentially as time passes.
+The simplest form, a fully recurrent network, has one hidden layer that is updated at each sequential element.
+For example, a text classification network performing sentiment analysis (finding if a statement expresses positive or negative emotions) of the following sentance:

+"The dog went to the store."

+would simply iterate through the sentance ('The' then 'dog' then 'went' etc.), and at each word the activation in each hidden neuron would be updated.
+At the end of the sentance, the hope is that some information from early elements is retained in the hidden layer's activations, as these are then used to generate some output.
+Stochastic gradient descent (or some other optimization procedure) and backpropegation are then performed on the network, updating the network's weights and biases in accordance with the output that was a result of the activations

+Unfortunately, in practice recurrent neural networks suffer from the same problems as very deep networks of all kinds: unstable gradients.

+Now consider the process of training a non-recurrent neural network, perhaps a convolutional net performing image classification.
+The first training example (or batch of examples) is fed to the network with initial weights and biases (represented as $v_0$), resulting in some output $o_1$.
+The output is then input into the objective function, and the gradient wrt output is calculated before backpropegation is used to update the network's weights and biases to $v_1$.
+The process is then repeated with the second (batch) example, where the network's weights and biases configuration $v_1$ generates an output $o_1$ which then leads to updating $v_1 \to v_2$ and so on.

+Therefore the sequence of weight and bias configurations is

+$$
+(v_0, o_0), (v_1, o_1), (v_2, o_2), ... , (v_n, o_n)
+$$

+Now note that the final configuration $v_n$ depends not only on the prior configuration $v_{n-1}$ but also on all previous configurations and outputs as follows:

+$$
+v_0 + i_0 \to o_0 \to v_1 \;
+v_1 + i_1 \to o_1 \to v_2 \;
+\vdots \;
+v_{n-1} + i_n \to o_n \to v_n
+$$

+Therefore configuration and outputs form a directed graph

+$$
+v_0 \to o_0 \to v_1 \to o_1 \to ...
+$$

+But this is the definition of a recurrent neural network!
+Most importantly for this discussion, this means that the final configuration $v_n$ can be thought of as retaining a 'memory' of $v_0, v_1...$ in that these weight and bias configurations were updated by future outputs, but not erased by them.

+To summarize, training any neural network is not instantaneous but instead occurs over a certain time interval, and therefore may be thought of as a dynamical system.
+In this system, the final network configuration $v_n$ depends not only on the network inputs but also which input is fed to the network in what order.

+Considered carefully, therefore, any network network undergoing training via updating weights and biases over time is a type of recurrent neural network, with training states $v_0, v_1, ... , v_n$ forming a directed graph along a temporal sequence across training examples (rather than across a elements of one input, as is the case for rnns).

  ### Backpropegation and subspace exploration